svy: Python Package for Complex Survey Design and Analysis

 import svy

-# Load survey data
+# Load a bundled example survey (runs offline)

-# Define the survey design
+# Describe the complex sampling design

-smp_design = svy.Design(
+design = svy.Design(

-psu="psu_id", # Primary sampling units
+psu="ea", # primary sampling units (clusters)

-wgt="weight", # Survey weights
+wgt="hhweight", # survey weights

 )